-In this article, we will pick up where we left off by diving deeper into the ins and outs of global model interpretation.
-First will quickly recap on what global model interpretation and why it is important.
-Then we will dive into the theory of two of it’s most popular methods — feature importance and partial dependence plots — and apply them to get information about the features of the heart disease data-set.
+This article will pick up where we left off by diving deeper into the ins and outs of global model interpretation.
+First, we will quickly recap what global model interpretation is and why it is important.
+Then we will dive into the theory of two of its most popular methods — feature importance and partial dependence plots — and apply them to get information about the features of the heart disease data-set.

 What is global model interpretation?

-Global model interpretation is a set of techniques that helps us to answer questions like how does a model behave in general?
-What features drive predictions and what features are completely useless for your cause.
-Using this knowledge you can make decisions about the data collecting process, create dashboards to explain your model or use your domain knowledge to fix obvious bugs.
+Global model interpretation is a set of techniques that helps us answer questions like how a model behaves in general?
+What features drive predictions, and what features are useless for your cause.
+Using this knowledge, you can make decisions about the data collecting process, create dashboards to explain your model or use your domain knowledge to fix apparent bugs.

-Most global interpretation methods work by investigating the conditional interactions between the dependent variable and the independent variables (features) on the complete data-set.
-They also create and use extensive visualizations which are mostly easy to understand but contain a huge amount of useful information for analyzing your model.
+Most global interpretation methods work by investigating the conditional interactions between the dependent variable and the independent variables (features) on the complete data set.
+They also create and use extensive visualizations which are mostly easy to understand but contain a vast amount of helpful information for analyzing your model.